gyselax/gyselalibxx/docs/development/Using_git.md

 ## Submodules

-Gyselalibxx depends on other external libraries to compile.
+Gyselalib++ depends on other external libraries to compile.
 These libraries are included in the repository via [submodules](https://git-scm.com/docs/gitsubmodules).
 In general you will not need to touch the code inside the folders associated with these repositories.
 However their presence sometimes causes unexpected behaviour.
 The following is a small FAQ of common issues concerning submodules:

 ### Q: I cloned the repository but the submodules were not cloned